gclayburg/dockerPreparePlugin/README.md

 	dockerfileSet '90111-jre-sid-buildlabels'
 }
 ```
-to try your build with a [Java 9 based Dockerfile](src/main/resources/90111-jre-sid-buildlabels)
+to try your build with a [Java 9 based Dockerfile](src/main/resources/90111-jre-sid-buildlabels).
+**Note:** This image is based on Debian linux and is quite large compared to the alpine based openjdk docker images.

 Check out [Memuser](https://github.com/gclayburg/memuser) for an example of a customized project

+Have an idea for a better Dockerfile for spring boot?
+Open a PR!

 # Errors